EighteenZi/rocksdb_wiki/RocksDB-FAQ.md

 **Q: Is the transaction object thread-safe?**
 A: No it's not.
 You can't issue multiple operations to the same transaction concurrently.
 (Of course, you can execute multiple transactions in parallel, which is the point of the feature.)

+**Q: After iterator moves away from a key/value, is the memory pointed by those key/value still kept?**
+A: No, they can be freed, unless you set `ReadOptions.pin_data = true` and your setting supports this feature.